 Module Six: Self-development and planning

-The training package includes a a training guide with Detailed Instructions for each Session, Handouts, and an accompanying PowerPoint presentation.
+The training package includes a training guide with Detailed Instructions for each Session, Handouts, and an accompanying PowerPoint presentation.
 Core trainers of the MINAS were trained to deliver the training curriculum.
 In an effort to gradually standardize PSW competencies across the DRC, the intention is that organizations call upon these core trainers to use the standardized national curriculum train the PSW with whom they work, after which the MINAS can formally acknowledge the PSW’s training certificates.